rebekkaorth/ros_smart_grasping_pkgs/README.md

 More detail on how to run unit tests in ROS can be found here: https://personalrobotics.ri.cmu.edu/software/unit-testing

 ## Problems encountered during the development
 To fulfill one requirement of the project, an attempt to change the position of the Kinect camera was started.
-The results of this attempt can be found in the image: "camera-change-03-09-18".
+The results of this attempt can be found in the image: "camera-change-03-09-18" (![Docker Image] (https://hub.docker.com/r/rebor94/robotic_grip_grab_shadow_robotics/tags/).
 Unfortunately, it was not possible to mount the camera on to the robotic arm.
 Even though several different attempts were done to connect the camera with the robotic arm, the requirement could not be fulfilled.
 The cause of the problem could not be fully detected since not all files are provided in the sandbox.

+This screenshot shows the latest status of that image:

 ![alt tag](https://github.com/rebekkaorth/ros_smart_grasping_pkgs/blob/master/screenshots_for_repo/camera_mounted_on_arm.png "camera mounted on robotic arm")